Hello!

 Outside of university, I have been a Philosophy Teaching Assistant at Johns Hopkins Center for Talented Youth, Researcher at the Oxford Future Impact Group, and Content Writer at Magnetic Magazine.
 My publication credits include celebrity interviews, news articles, concert reviews, an astronomy poster and journal article, and almost two dozen poems.

 I live in New Jersey with my lovely parents, brother, and dog.
-You can find me leading writing workshops, tutoring college applicants, freelancing in photography and design, and working weekends at the local maple syrup store.
+You can find me leading writing workshops, tutoring college applicants, freelancing in photography and design, assisting the New Jersey Shade Tree Federation, and researching election information for Fair Fight Action.

 Some things I’ve enjoyed lately: